Best Golf Travel Bags 2025

 External pocket could be more robust

-The VIP II Premium cover from MacGregor gets our vote as the best all-rounder due to it comfortably ticking all the boxes.
+The VIP II Premium cover from MacGregor gets our vote as the best value model due to it comfortably ticking all the boxes, at a very attractive price.
 Firstly it’s just well-made, using durable fabrics throughout.
 Then there’s the high level of protection it offers, including additional padding at the top of the cover, which helps to keep the club heads particularly safe.
-We also appreciated the internal support strap that keeps your bag in place - a bag that can move around inside the travel cover is more prone to result in damaged clubs than one that’s held secure.
+I also appreciated the internal support strap that keeps the bag in place - a bag that can move around inside the travel cover is more prone to result in damaged clubs than one that’s held secure.

 The features continue, and again we appreciated the inclusion of some external straps that essentially ensure that the cover can’t open during transit.
 There’s also a lockable dual zipper too for further peace of mind.

 A functional travel bag needs to offer plenty of room, too.
 And the VIP II does just that.
-We could comfortably fit not just our golf bag inside but also clothing and shoes too.
+I could comfortably fit not just my golf bag inside but also clothing and shoes too.
 Not only does it mean you’ll have more room in your suitcase, but given the cost of many of the best golf shoes, it’s reassuring to know that they are being well-looked after alongside your clubs.
 And the icing on the cake?
-This Macgregor bag is far from the most expensive reviewed here.
+This MacGregor bag is far from the most expensive reviewed here.

 Best with wheels